isi-nlp/nlcodec/README.md

 This project contains an easy to use, and consistent python and CLI API for performing comparisons across the methods.
-In addition, it has a reasonably fast Byte Pair Encoding (BPE) library implemented in pure python.
+In addition, it has a reasonably fast Byte Pair Encoding (BPE) library implemented in *pure python*.
 (Note: Speed comes with the cost of extra memory)